Salman Al-Moasher

-Salman Al-Moasher (سلمان المؤشر; born 5 October 1988) is a Saudi Arabian footballer who plays for Al-Wehda a winger.
+Salman Al-Moasher (سلمان المؤشر; born 5 October 1988) is a Saudi Arabian footballer who plays a winger.
 He is a former Saudi Arabia international having represented them from 2012 until 2018.

 Career

 Salman Al-Moasher started his career at Heraa in his hometown of Mecca.
 In 2005, he received offers from Al-Ahli, Al-Nassr and Al-Shabab.
 He also received an offer from Khaled Al-Hubaish, the head of youth development at Al Hilal at the time, to join Al-Hilal's youth team.
 Al-Moasher eventually agreed to Al-Hilal's offer and officially joined their youth team.

 Al-Moasher made his first-team debut for Al-Hilal on 7 January 2008 in the league match against Al-Wehda.
 He scored the only goal of the game in the 45th minute.
 On 12 January 2008, Al-Moasher scored his second goal for the club as Al-Hilal defeated Al-Wehda 3–1 at home.
 Despite scoring twice, Al-Moasher was unable to break into the first team and made just 4 appearances throughout all competitions in the 2007–08 season.
 On 15 December 2008, Al-Moasher made his final appearance for the club in the 2–0 away win against Al-Raed.

 In January 2010, Al-Moasher joined Al-Qadsiah on loan until the end of the season.
 However, he failed to make a single appearance for the club and returned to Al-Hilal following the conclusion of the season.

 On 20 January 2011, Al-Moasher joined Al-Wehda on a three-and-a-half-year contract.
 He made his debut for the club on 12 February 2011 in the league match against former club Al-Hilal.
 He scored twice and assisted five times in 18 matches throughout all competitions as Al-Wehda finished as runners-up in the Crown Prince Cup.
 Despite his best efforts, Al-Wehda were relegated at the end of the season after they were docked three points.
 In his second season at the club, Al-Moasher scored 14 league goals helping Al-Wehda finish second in the First Division thus earning promotion to the Pro League.

 In the 2012–13 season, Al-Moasher scored once and assisted three times in 21 league matches.
 However, Al-Wehda finished 14th and were relegated at the end of the season.
 Following Al-Wehda's relegation to the First Division, Al-Moahser was linked to moves to Al-Ittihad and Al-Nassr.
 However, a move wasn't materialized and Al-Moasher remained at Al-Wehda.
 In his fourth and final season at the club, Al-Moasher scored 11 goals in 28 appearances and finished as the club's top scorer.
 However, Al-Wehda finished third and failed to gain promotion to the Pro League.
 Al-Moasher refused to sign a new contract with the club and left following the conclusion of the season.